-We made the first recipe for Ninja Foodi corned beef and cabbage for St Patricks Day (the others online are copies).
-It is the best way to cook corned beef brisket to tender in about an hour and we even have tips on how to cook Instant Pot frozen corned beef if you’re forgetful.
+We made Ninja Foodi corned beef and cabbage recipe for St Patricks Day and it is the best way to cook corned beef brisket to tender in about an hour.
+We even have tips on how to cook Instant Pot frozen corned beef if you’re forgetful.

 Are you looking to make corned beef and cabbage in Ninja foodi pressure cooker soon??
 We were one of the first blogs to create successful Ninja Foodi recipes to share with all of you and the Foodi company actually asked us to share this recipe on their page since they hadn’t perfected it themselves yet!